Mount Cho Oyu 8201 meters is the sixth highest mountain in the world situated 20 km west of Mount Everest at the border between Nepal and China.

 The panorama is breathtakingly magnificent, including Everest 8848m, Lhotse 8501m, Nuptse 7855m, Chamlang 7319m, Ama Dablam 6856m and other peaks of the Everest region to the east and south.
 To the west, there are the Melungtse and Gauri Sankar massifs and to the north, there is all Tibet area.
 It is normal to descend to Camp 2 from summit and to continue down to the ABC.

-24 April 2018 / Day 11: Prepared load to Yak for Advance Base Camp-camping
+17 April 2019 / Day 11: Prepared load to Yak for Advance Base Camp-camping.
+Overnight at tented camp.

 Day 01/ 06 Sept 2018: Arrival in Kathmandu airport, meet our staff, then transfer to Hotel.